— Gavin Haynes (@gavhaynes) March 6, 2014

 Click to enlarge

-So, while David Cameron was busy serious-facing himself to Twitter ridicule, and the international community was failing to persuade a poxy Russian envoy to talk to Ukraine's new, Western-approved president, a translator and I spent an afternoon mashing our fists against the phone keypad, plugging unknown Russian phone numbers into our switchboard, in an attempt to get a message of peace through to the other side.
+So, while David Cameron was busy serious-facing himself to Twitter ridicule, and the international community were failing to persuade a poxy Russian envoy to talk to Ukraine's new, western-approved President, myself and a translator spent an afternoon mashing our fists against the phone keypad, plugging unknown Russian phone numbers into our switchboard, in an attempt to get a message of peace through to the other side.

 We wanted dialogue, peace, a collective consciousness of our common humanity.
 We got about 20 phones slammed down instantly, another ten who hung up at exactly the point in any conversation with an "unknown number" where you suspect someone might be about to try to sell you car insurance, and three or so who didn’t seem to be able to operate a mobile phone despite possessing one.
 In between those, we got through to a few Russians who were at least prepared to listen to our pleas, even if they had far more difficulty giving a flying fuck.